idaholab/TMAP8/doc/content/verification_and_validation/ver-1gc.md

     id=ver-1gc_comparison_diff_conc
     caption=Comparison of partial pressures of species in a series reaction predicted by TMAP8 and provided by the analytical solution.
 The RMSPE is the root mean square percent error between the analytical solution and TMAP8 predictions.

+## Input files

+The input file for this case can be found at [/ver-1gc.i], which is also used as test in TMAP8 at [/ver-1gc/tests].

 !bibtex bibliography